 Adis Safety Door System minimises finger entrapment, draw-in hazard, shear hazard and body and head entrapment dangers.
 This door system is ideal for doorways used by children and improves disability access by allowing maximum door opening.

-The doors and sidelights for the automatic door entry screen shall be constructed from ADIS narrow line safety door system, designed to conform to the new Australian Standard for Automatic Doors AS 5007.
+Disability Access Doors provide easy entry points in public or residential spaces.
+They should be easy to use, reliable, durable and above all safe.
+With our Disability Access Doors you can rest easy know that the doors and sidelights for the automatic door entry screen shall be constructed from ADIS narrow line safety door system, designed to conform to the new Australian Standard for Automatic Doors AS 5007.

 The framing system shall contain the following features and advantages to guide against the hazards associated with Automatic sliding doors.